jmccrae/lemon-model.net/src/lemon2gf.md

 ...are converted into the following linearization judgements:

-    lin Mountain = variants { mountain_N; peak_N };
+    lin Mountain = variants { mkCN mountain_N; mkCN peak_N };

     oper
         mountain_N = mkN "mountain";
         peak_N = mkN "peak" "peaks";

-lemon2gf covers the the most common <a href="http://www.lexinfo.net/ontology/2.0/lexinfo.owl">LexInfo</a> parts of speech and frames, and can be easily extended.
+lemon2gf covers the most common <a href="http://www.lexinfo.net/ontology/2.0/lexinfo.owl">LexInfo</a> parts of speech and frames, and can be easily extended.

 ## Example